Racism in Japan

 According to census statistics in 2018, 97.8% of Japan's population are Japanese, with the remainder being foreign nationals residing in Japan.
 The number of foreign workers has increased dramatically in recent years, due to the aging population and a shrinking labor force.
 A news article in 2018 suggests that approximately 1 out of 10 people among the younger population residing in Tokyo are foreign nationals.
 According to the CIA World Factbook, Japanese make up 98.1% of the population, Chinese 0.5%, and Korean 0.4%, with the remaining 1% representing all other ethnic groups.

 Japan lacks any law which prohibits racial, ethnic, or religious discrimination.
 The country also has no national human rights institutions.
 Non-Japanese individuals in Japan often face human rights violations that Japanese citizens may not.
 In recent years, non-Japanese media has reported that Japanese firms frequently confiscate the passports of guest workers in Japan, particularly unskilled laborers.

-In the early 20th century, driven by an ideology of Japanese nationalism under the guise of national unity, the Japanese government identified and forcefully assimilated marginalized populations, which included Ryukyuans, Ainu, and other underrepresented groups, imposing assimilation programs in language, culture and religion.
-Japan considers these ethnic groups as a mere "subgroup" of the Japanese people and therefore synonymous to the Yamato people, and do not recognize them as a minority group with a distinct culture.
+In the early 20th century, driven by an ideology of Japanese nationalism and in the name of national unity, the Japanese government identified and forcefully assimilated marginalized populations, which included indigenous Ryukyuans, Ainu, and other underrepresented groups, imposing assimilation programs in language, culture and religion.
+Japan considers these ethnic groups as a mere "subgroup" of the Japanese people and therefore synonymous to the Yamato people, and does not recognize them as a minority group with a distinct culture.

 Background

 Demographics

-About 2.2% of Japan's total legal resident population are foreign citizens.
-Of these, according to 2018 data from the Japanese government, the principal groups are as follows.
+About 2.4% of Japan's total legal resident population are foreign citizens.
+Of these, according to 2022 data from the Japanese government, the principal groups are as follows.

-The above statistics do not include the approximately 30,000 U.S. military stationed in Japan, nor do they account for illegal immigrants.
+The above statistics do not include the approximately 20,000 U.S. military stationed in Japan, nor do they account for illegal immigrants.
 The statistics also do not take into account naturalized citizens from backgrounds including but not limited to Korean and Chinese, and citizen descendants of immigrants.
 The total legal resident population of 2012 is estimated at 127.6 million.

-Racism and ethnic discrimination in Japan by target
+By target

 Japanese ethnic minorities

-The nine largest minority groups residing in Japan are: North and South Korean, Chinese (also Taiwanese), Brazilian (many Brazilians in Japan have Japanese ancestors), Filipinos, Vietnamese, the Ainu indigenous to Hokkaido and the Ryukyuans indigenous to Okinawa and other islands between Kyushu and Taiwan.
-The Burakumin, an outcast group at the bottom of Japan's feudal order, are sometimes included.
+The nine largest minority groups residing in Japan are: North and South Korean, Chinese, Taiwanese, Brazilian (many Brazilians in Japan have Japanese ancestors), Filipinos, Vietnamese, the Ainu indigenous to Hokkaido, the Ryukyuans indigenous to Okinawa, and other islands between Kyushu and Taiwan.
+The burakumin, an outcast group at the bottom of Japan's feudal order, are sometimes included.
 There are also a number of smaller ethnic communities in Japan with a much shorter history.

 According to the United Nations' 2008 Diène report, communities most affected by racism and xenophobia in Japan include: